a work in progress

 Back Home in C Major

-Back Home is a crowd pleaser.
+Back Home is also a crowd pleaser.
 It has a comfortable pace and a nice round bass with plenty of tone.
 Overall, it’s a very warm tune that is incredibly friendly for exploring A minor pentatonic shapes and blending them with the major scale in the C major position.

 It’s also great for trying out some arpeggios and adding them to your scale tones.
 Since the tune is a two chord vamp (CMaj7 | FMaj7) arpeggios are easy to find.
 Play your favorite CMaj7 chord shape, any tone in it is an arpeggio note.
 If you play a line from those notes, you are playing an arpeggio … which are the sweet tones you’ll find in any line.